Proportional representation in the United Kingdom: History

 The first nationwide election using proportional representation was the 1999 European Parliament election in the United Kingdom, when 12 districts were used with district magnitude ranging from 3 to 10.
-After the 2010 United Kingdom general election, Take Back Parliament was founded and protested the disproportional result.
+Following the 2010 general election, the advocacy group Take Back Parliament was founded and protested the disproportional result.
 Similar results happened in 2015.

+Following the 2024 general election, the Electoral Reform Society published a report to show how the election results would look like under a system of proportional representation.
+Labour remained the largest party but much reduced to 228 seats while the Conservatives increased slightly to 139 seats and Reform UK significantly to 100.
+The Green Party of England and Wales also increased significantly to 71 seats while the Liberal Democrats remained largely unchanged.

 Polling

 A 2015 poll found that 57% of the public agree with the principle that "the number of seats a party gets should broadly reflect its proportion of the total votes cast" – compared to only 9% who disagree.
 The poll, which was scientifically weighted, also found that 51% of the population said they were "unhappy with the current electoral system and want it to change" compared to only 28% who want to keep first-past-the-post (FPTP).